-Join us for a night of short films that include films ranging from narrative fiction based on historical reality to documentary to youth produced work, and talking with the filmmakers via zoom at the University of St. Thomas.
+Join us for a night of short films that include films ranging from narrative fiction based on historical reality to documentary to youth produced work.
+The filmmakers will participate in person and via zoom at the University of St. Thomas.

 In this half-our short film, two young Lakota sisters, refugees of the Wounded Knee Massacre, fight to survive against a relentless enemy.
 The film is written and directed by Myrton Running Wolf and executive produced by the renowned Academy Award and Golden Globe nominated director Terrence Malick.”

-Sámi Bojá (Elle Sofe, 2015) Mikkel is a reindeer herder who has the entire responsibility for the herd of his family.
+SÁMI BOJÁ (Elle Sofe Henrikson (Sami), 2015, 15 min) Mikkel is a reindeer herder who has the entire responsibility for the herd of his family.
 He has a tough shell like a Sami boy should have.
 But in his inside there is chaos.
 Screened in collaboration with the Norwegian Film Institute